benchristel/testing-coroutines/README.md

-# Mock-Free Testing of Coroutines
+# Mock-Free Testing of Side Effects

 This is an example repo that shows you how to test code that has side effects (i.e. depends on system calls)...